 Moreover, the specificity of core international crimes provides that the same patterns of victimization can be dealt with as compartmentalized criminal acts or viewed as an overall mega criminal enterprise in its entirety.
-Breaking down one such overall situation into smaller cases and using the principle of 'first comes, first served' can prove to be difficult or even impossible.
-Furthermore, applying the principle of 'first comes, first served' or even 'first committed, first processed' in a mechanical manner can lead to paradoxical situations.
+Breaking down one such overall situation into smaller cases and using the principle of "first comes, first served' can prove to be difficult or even impossible.
+Furthermore, applying the principle of "first comes, first served' or even "first committed, first processed' in a mechanical manner can lead to paradoxical situations.
 The consequence can be that a person without any significant role in the overall victimization process can face the full criminal process first, for example for stealing a car, whereas persons masterminding and carrying out genocide will have to wait for years before the respective justice systems have time and resources to address their criminal conduct.

 The concept of case selection and prioritization probably has more in common with the practices of those legal systems that provide for broad prosecutorial discretion.
-In these jurisdictions it is common practice to make decisions on whether cases should go to full trial or be subjected to other procedural steps.279 Case selection and prioritization criteria used in the context of core international crimes are nevertheless based on more multifaceted standards and may require more formalised mechanisms of enforcement than what is normally the case in such jurisdictions.
+In these jurisdictions it is common practice to make decisions on whether cases should go to full trial or such as defendant's race, sex, religion, or exercise of a statutory or constitutional right').

+be subjected to other procedural steps.13 Case selection and prioritization criteria used in the context of core international crimes are nevertheless based on more multifaceted standards and may require more formalised mechanisms of enforcement than what is normally the case in such jurisdictions.